Let’s look at our review of The Best Headphones For Guitar Amp.

 Guitarists take note.
 The semi-open design allows you to hear a little of the outside sound.
 I feel this helps when learning guitar and helps prevent your ears from getting hot.
 The bass is rolled off at the lower end, it’s gentle and accurate without vibrating you in your seat.
-If you’re looking for a thicker, heavier bass sound, these are not for you.
+If you’re looking for a thicker, heavier bass sound quality, these are not for you.
 That being said, these are ideal for the guitarist.

 A brighter signature sound that is crisp and detailed.
 The clearest headphones of the lower-priced products.
 What else would you need when playing guitar?

 Self-adjusting headband for optimum fit.
 The head strap has no padding, the ear cups also don’t have big soft pads.
 This isn’t a negative factor, they are surprisingly light and airy.
 They’re still very comfortable and didn’t upset my ears.
 At this point, I would say if you’re looking to buy headphones for recording purposes, the AKG K240 arent for you.
 After all, they are ‘semi leakage’.
 I feel there is too much of an escape of sound to be able to record cleanly.
 On the flip side, the light nature, the beautiful clear highs make these a favorite of mine to play your guitar through.

 Frequency range: 15 Hz to 25,000 Hz.
 Low, 55 Ohm impedance, 35mm plug on one end and a mini XLR on the other that plugs into the headphones